Leave nothing but footprints…

 Choosing the best natural fibres

 You won’t find anything synthetic around here.
-100% of the fabrics we use are made from the best quality pure natural fibres like cotton and sustainable viscose, which are not only biodegradable but stay cleaner for longer thanks to their natural antibacterial and breathable qualities.
+100% of the fabrics we use are made from the best quality pure natural fibres like organic cotton and sustainable viscose, which are not only biodegradable but stay cleaner for longer thanks to their natural antibacterial and breathable qualities.
 So you’ll be able to go more days between washes, reducing the amount of water and energy it takes to care for your Nomads Clothing.
 And because they’re naturally biodegradable and plastic free, they won’t pollute our oceans with microplastics.

 While the development of synthetic fibres has allowed people to create and purchase clothing faster and more cheaply, it has inevitably come at a cost to the planet.
-We choose to use authentic, natural fibre fabrics like GOTS-certified organic cotton because they’re kinder to skin, producers and the environment.
+We choose to use authentic, natural fibre fabrics like BCI cotton and GOTS-certified organic cotton because they’re kinder to skin, producers and the environment.

 Eco-friendly printing & dyeing